levkk/rwf/docs/docs/views/templates/variables.md

 Escaping HTML characters is a good idea in cases where your users are the ones supplying the value of the string.
 This prevents script injection attacks, e.g. users placing malicious code on your website.

-Unless you're sure about the provinance of a string, use `<%=` to output it in templates.
+Unless you're sure about the provenance of a string, use `<%=` to output it in templates.

 ### Boolean